kishanbishwakarma0/CivicPulse-AI/README.md

 - **Related**
 - **New Issue**

-The current similarity thresholds are prototype engineering thresholds and require further calibration using a larger labeled dataset.
+The current similarity thresholds are prototype engineering thresholds and require further calibration with a larger labeled dataset.

 ---